Tinylegend/scalatra-ember-cli-tutorial/README.md

 - Integrate Ember.js UI project into Scalatra.
 - Enable multiple Ember.js projects live under same domain.
 - Multiple Ember.js projects shared same authentication.
 (Use Ember-simple-auth).
+- All these projects can be run under one service in one domain.
+- It is also support flexible to split the project to run as individual services.

 ## Structure ##